RogerWoodman/Adaptive-UI-for-autonomous-vehicles/README.md

 Go to http://127.0.0.1:5000 to access the UI.

+## Run

+To test the decision tree's accuracy, run test_decision_tree.py and tweak the sample dataset if needed.

 ## Acknowledgements

 Thanks go to [Dr Roger Woodman](https://warwick.ac.uk/fac/sci/wmg/research/cav/humanfactors/people/rogerwoodman/) for supervising this project.
 His advice was invaluable for the project.